- June 13, 2026

 - Hedgehog (Hydnum repandum, H. albomagnum)

-- Lions mane / Pom Pom / Bearded tooth / Bear’s head (Hericium spp.)
+- Lion’s Mane / Pom Pom / Bear’s Head (Hericium spp.)

-- Cauliflower (Sparassis spp.)
+- Cauliflower Mushroom (Sparassis spp.)

-- Maitake / Hen of the woods (Grifola frondosa)
+- Maitake / Hen of the Woods (Grifola frondosa)

 - Blewit (Lepista nuda)

-- Honey mushroom (Armillaria mellea, A. tabescens)
+- Honey Mushroom (Armillaria mellea, A. tabescens)

-- Blue milky (Lactarius indigo)
+- Blue Milky (Lactarius indigo)

-- Pecan truffle (Tuber spp.)
+- Pecan Truffle (Tuber spp.)

 - Puffballs (Lycoperdon spp., Calvatia spp.)